 What AI Can (and Can’t) Do for Your Resume

-What AI is genuinely good at:
+What AI is really good at.

-Rewriting your bullet points: AI can take your existing experience and rephrase it to match what the employer is looking for, while keeping the facts accurate.
+Rewriting your bullet points.
+AI can take your existing experience and rephrase it to match what the employer is looking for, while keeping the facts accurate.

-Checking for gaps: AI can compare your resume against a job description and tell you exactly what’s missing or what could be emphasized more.
+Checking for gaps.
+AI can compare your resume against a job description and tell you exactly what’s missing or what could be emphasized more.

-Fixing awkward language: Sometimes we write things that made sense in our heads but sound clunky on paper.
+Fixing awkward language.
+Sometimes we write things that made sense in our heads but sound clunky on paper.
 AI catches these and suggests cleaner alternatives.

 What AI can’t do is invent experience you don’t have.
 And you shouldn’t try to make it do that.
 Lying on your resume, even with AI assistance, will catch up with you in the interview or on the job.